Sailor Starlights: Reception and influence

 Madeline Hurren from Medium noted that, while the Starlights "clearly transform between male and female", other characters do not question this representation of diverse representation.
 The author also compared Sailor Moon to newer manga and anime, stating that "the show treats the nuances of gender identity and sexuality simply as one aspect of a multi-dimensional character.
 This, however, has changed.
 Modern anime increasingly treats non-binary identities as the sole focus of a character."
 Austin Jones from Paste described the trio as "genderfluid characters, given their distance from Western ideas of gender presentation as well as their unique ability."
 Diane Darcy from CBR considered that, in the original anime adaptation, "along with being able to transition between male and female bodies, all three Sailor Starlights also behave like boys in their civilian identities and like girls in their Sailor Guardian identities" thus becoming "an excellent trans and non-binary representation."
+In her review of the second half of Sailor Stars, Rebecca Silverman from Anime News Network pointed out the pronouns that the Starlights' voice actresses use in their interviews when discussing their characters, in which "Yaten's consistently uses they/them while Taiki's says she sees the characters as genderfluid."
+Silverman also cited some moments of "jerk behavior" from Taiki and Yaten, including a scene in which Taiki mistreats a sick girl in a hospital, another one in which the both of them intimidate Chibi-Chibi, and even the group's decision not to tell Usagi about Galaxia until episode 190.

 In a review of Sailor Moon Cosmos, Darcy from CBR noted the difference in the portrayal of the Starlights, this time female in both Sailor Guardian and civilian forms, explaining that "by giving all three Sailor Starlights deeper voices, the characters' gender fluidity is more strongly conveyed and allows them to more convincingly pass for the male members of the boy band, Three Lights" while also praising the fact that "the Sailor Starlights' new voice actors do not aim to replicate the iconic performances" of the voice cast members of the original anime adaptation.
-Rebecca Silverman from Anime News Network described the new transformation sequences of the Starlights in Cosmos as "very awkward".
+Silverman from Anime News Network described the new transformation sequences of the Starlights in Cosmos as "very awkward".